Mixteca Bean Pot

 No curing or preparation is needed.
 While they are clay and susceptible to breakage when dropped, the real danger is placing a hot pot on a cold surface (or vice versa) or adding too cold a liquid to a boiling pot.

 When cooking, start with a low flame and gently raise the heat as needed.
 Cook directly over a gas flame.
-Many people successfully use the pot on an electric range but we recommend gas.
 You can also use the pieces when you barbecue.
 They only look better the more you use them.
+An electric range is not recommended; if you are determined to try it, you will need a heat diffuser.

 Wash with warm water and if needed, a gentle dishwashing liquid.